 Abstract

-Modern analysis instruments in life sciences produce data on an ever larger scale.
+Modern analysis instruments in life sciences produce data on an ever-larger scale.
 While this allows more comprehensive insight into biological mechanisms, it also requires computational methods able to process the data appropriately.
-Currently, the method of choice for identification of a proteome, the entirety of proteins in a cell or an organism, is mass spectrometry, which produces spectra corresponding to the peptides amino acid sequence.
+Currently, the method of choice for identification of a proteome, the entirety of proteins in a cell or an organism, is mass spectrometry, which produces spectra corresponding to the peptide’s amino acid sequence.
 An important step in matching every spectrum to the peptide they originate from, is the well-established Percolator algorithm.
 It combines every given information and previously computed scores for a peptide-spectrum-match, to achieve best possible separation between correct and incorrect matches.

 In this thesis, the algorithm was transferred from C++ into the python programming language.
-This enables the use of machine learning libraries like scikit-learn, which can be utilized to more easily adapt the algorithm to the special demands of one’s experiment.
+This enables the use of machine learning libraries like scikit-learn, which can be utilized to adapt the algorithm more easily to the special demands of one’s experiment.
 As such, we present Pycolator, an adaptation of Percolator to the characteristics of peptides cross-linked onto (ribo-) nucleotides, for which the original algorithm often does not provide optimal results.
 The analysis of such proteins promises to yield insight about the interaction between peptides and DNA or RNA, possibly providing a more comprehensive view on the interactions driving biological systems.

 ii